freefoote/dokku-mosquitto-simple/README.md

 ## Authentication

 Authentication is enabled in the default docker image using a password generated at create time.
-The username is always "admin".
+The username is always `admin`.
 You can't currently set ACLs or add additional users.

 ## Environment

-The target container gets an MQTT_URL environment variable in the format mqtt://admin:PASSWORD@IP/, that you can use to connect inside your app.
+The target container gets an `MQTT_URL` environment variable in the format `mqtt://admin:PASSWORD@IP/`, that you can use to connect inside your app.

 You can see the password with: